Infrastructure-generator/Modules/README.md

 Terraform script to generate multiple VMs at once

+## Pre-commit

+This repo is using pre-commit hook to run `terraform fmt` which enforces Terraform best practices and prevents merging misformatted configuration.
+In order to utilize precommit hook, run:

+	git config core.hooksPath .githooks

 ## Prerequisites

 The only dependency for this project is Terraform and LXD.
 Instructions on how to install it are available [here](https://learn.hashicorp.com/tutorials/terraform/install-cli) and [here](https://linuxcontainers.org/lxd/getting-started-cli/).